Alex Kane, M.D.

 Dr. Kane joined UT Southwestern Medical Center’s pediatric plastic and reconstructive surgery program as Director of Pediatric and Craniofacial Surgery.
 His goal is to build on this highly successful group with a focus on excellent clinical care, research, and teaching.

 “We deliver cleft and craniofacial care in a true multidisciplinary setting, and our team is accredited by the American Cleft Palate-Craniofacial Association,” Dr. Kane says.
 “Our team comprehensively takes care of these kids, and Children’s Medical Center has been very generous in supporting the values of truly interdisciplinary care.
 You can’t find that anywhere else in the Metroplex.”

 Dr. Kane has a keen commitment to patients.
 For some children with congenital conditions, he follows them throughout their lives.
 This can mean from birth, and sometimes prenatally, until they are young adults.
 This is the commitment needed to foster continuity of care and to build long-lasting relationships with both patients and their families.

-His research interests are centered around using imaging technology to study pediatric plastic and craniofacial conditions and for improvement of pediatric reconstructive surgery outcomes.
+His research interests are centered on using imaging technology to study pediatric plastic and craniofacial conditions and for improvement of pediatric reconstructive surgery outcomes.
 As part of his imaging research, Dr. Kane designed the Analytical Imaging and Modeling (AIM) Center for pediatrics at Children's Medical Center.
-It includes facilities for obtaining 2D, 3D, and 4D images that will help pediatric specialists study outcomes and improve treatments.
+It includes facilities for obtaining 2-D, 3-D, and 4-D images that will help pediatric specialists study outcomes and improve treatments.

 Dr. Kane has authored more than 60 research articles and several book chapters on plastic and craniofacial procedures.
 He frequently lectures and presents research at national and international medical symposia.